christophmegusta/ai-sms-scheduler/AI-old.md

       type: "string",
     },
     sendAt: {
-      describe: "Unix timestamp to send the message",
+      describe: "Unix timestamp to send the message or 'now' or in date format like 2023-12-24 12:00:00",
       demandOption: true,
-      type: "number",
+      type: "string",
     },
   })
   .command("run", "Continuously check the schedule and send messages")